The Best Shower Curtain Rods – Our Top Selections

 Length of rod

 For obvious reasons, a shower curtain rod won’t suit your needs if it’s either too long or too short to fit in your shower.
-Fortunately, as you’ll learn by reading our Product Review Guide, most of them can be adjusted to fit a range of sizes.
+Fortunately, as you’ll learn by reading our Product Reviews and Guide, most of them can be adjusted to fit a range of sizes.